Daddy's home.

 Atlanta United fan's wildest dream is actually coming true.
 According to breaking reports, Tata Martino is returning to the club he lead to a 2018 MLS Cup.

-Tata Martino is reportedly returning to Atlanta United as its head coach.
+Tata Martino is returning to Atlanta United as its head coach.

-The report from the AJC states that final negotiations will be held Thursday, and Five Stripe Final understands Martino’s signing is expected in the coming 24-48 hours.
 While the feeling that Martino could return to Atlanta United has been simmering for weeks, a corner was clearly turned in the past several days since the club’s focus on candidates narrowed.
-Perhaps more importantly, Martino himself reportedly agreed to return to the arena and put at risk an already sterling record at the club.
+Perhaps more importantly, Martino himself agreed to return to the arena and put at risk an already sterling record at the club.

 Can Martino work with some of the other key pieces like Designated Players Aleksey Miranchuk, Latte Lath and Steven Alzate?
 How about the likes of Saba Lobjanidze, Tristan Muyumba and Jay Fortune?
 We will learn in due time what the future holds for these players and more under Martino’s leadership.
 But it seems impossible that an Atlanta United fan could have more confidence in anyone else.